CloudSecurityAlliance/DLT-Security-Blockchain-TestEnv/Hyperledger/Fabric/fabric-samples-test-network/README.md

 This uses the repo: https://github.com/hyperledger/fabric-samples for the binaries

 And a slight fork of the script: https://github.com/hyperledger/fabric/blob/master/scripts/bootstrap.sh (it uses my repo for the scripts).

+Download, chmod +x the install-system.sh and run it to get started.